MEGA65/open-roms/CONFIG.md

 Sane defaults are already present - different for each target.

+## Processor instruction set

+### `CONFIG_CPU_MOS_6502`

+Choose if your CPU only supports the original MOS Technology 6502 instruction set, like:

+* MOS 6510 - used in the Commodore 64
+* MOS 8500 - used in the Commodore 64C
+* MOS 8502 - used in the Commodore 128

+If unsure - select this one.

+### `CONFIG_CPU_WDC_65C02`

+Choose if your CPU supports the Western Design Center 65C02 instruction set, like:

+* WDC 65C02 - used in the Turbo Master accelerator
+* CSG 65CE02
+* CSG 4510 - used in the Commodore 65 prototypes

+It enables some speed/size code optimizations.
+Warning - this is untested!

+### `#define CONFIG_CPU_WDC_65816`

+Choose if your CPU supports the 16-bit Western Design Center 65816 instruction set, like:

+* WDC 65C816 - used in the Flash 8 accelerator
+* WDC 65C816S - used in the SuperCPU accelerator

+It enables some speed/size code optimizations.
+Warning - this is untested!

 ## Memory models

 Different layouts of memory are possible - but they can be selected at compile time only.